PatchAii/mago-merlino/README.md

 ## Installation

-Move the `mago_merlin` file to the root of your project.
+Move the `mago_merlino` file to the root of your project.

 In the future: